thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration.md

   or the central build server.
 It involves checking out the latest sources from mainline and at a minimum compiling the sources, running a set of commit tests, and building a binary artefact for deployment.
-- **Commit Tests**: All of the Unit Tests together with some Integration Tests deemed important enough to get early feedback on.
+- **Commit Tests**: All of the Unit Tests together with a small simple smoke test suite.
+This smoke test suite includes a few simple Integration and Acceptance Tests deemed important enough to get early feedback on.

 ## Version Control Everything